-The Salt Fork of the Brazs River is one of three forks that meet to make up the main stem of the Brazos.
+The Salt Fork of the Brazos River is one of three forks that meet to make up the main stem of the Brazos.
 The main stem begins when the Salt Fork joins the Double Mountain Fork near Aspermont in Stonewall County.
-The Salt travels about 175 miles from its beginning in Crosby County in West Texas to where it reaches the main stem.
+The Salt Fork travels about 175 miles from its beginning in Crosby County in West Texas, passing through Garza and Kent counties, to where it reaches the main stem.

-The fork also passes through Garza and Kent counties.
-The river segment, which is usually intermittent and shallow, crosses geological formations exceedingly high in salt content.
-This contributes to the high levels of dissolved minerals that can be found in the Brazos downstream.
+This segment of the Brazos River, which is usually intermittent and shallow, crosses geological formations exceedingly high in salt content contributing to the high levels of dissolved minerals that can be found in the Brazos downstream.
 Evidence of the salt’s source can be found in the “salt flats” that stretch along the river in Stonewall County.
 For a full-sized map, click here